keikhcheung/notes/notes/Boundaries-for-a-working-slip-box-system.md

 - They should be turned into permanent notes if possible so as to become the ‘inspiring sources’ which enriches our own understanding, learning, etc., in an intentionalised manner (e.g. learning/research in the long run).
 - Literature notes are stored just for being referenced later.
 Ideas, arguments/grists, discussions, which these notes should feed or lead to, should be put in permanent notes and interlinked with other existing permanent notes (and project notes, if applicable).

 A lean slip-box system is durable and timeless.
-Maintaining these hygiene factors and boundaries keep our working & thinking environment of learning/research functional as it grows over time.
+Maintaining these hygiene factors and boundaries helps attain **the critical mass of notes** and keeps our working & thinking environment of learning/research functional as the system grows over time.

 ## Recap / takeaway